YarivSwid/web_315523456/README.md

 If u dont have account click on signup:
 <img width="1728" alt="Screen Shot 2022-12-16 at 21 30 12" src="https://user-images.githubusercontent.com/89691954/208175733-f83a7d97-6f9a-4866-a65a-43f5fd2c3193.png">

+After you logged in successfuly you will get to the Piggy Account Page, here you can fill your expenses and incomes and watch in the Accounting table and the Summary table your data.
 <img width="1727" alt="Screen Shot 2022-12-16 at 21 30 27" src="https://user-images.githubusercontent.com/89691954/208175638-930abad5-a3f5-4471-8ab0-accb932b8659.png">